juniorgasparotto/GraphExpression/README.md

 ## <a name="impl-deserialization-complex" />Deserialization complex

 Deserialization of complex entities is made by the class `ComplexEntityExpressionDeserializer` .
 The method `Deserialize` is responsible for deserializing.
-There are a few variations of this method, and each one has your utility:
+There are a few variations of this method:

 **1)** the first method requires only the expression in text form.
 Based on this expression and the inferred type in the method `Deserialize` it is possible to make deserialization.
 There are two variants of this method, a synchronous and another asynchronously.